DECEUNINCK - QUICK - STEP

 2005: Rik Verbrugghe (mountain)

 2018: Enric Mas (best young rider)

-14 : number of stages won by Deceuninck-Quick Step in the three last editions of La Vuelta.
-The Belgian riders have won one out of every four linear stages in the Spanish Tour in the past three years.
+20: number of stages won by Deceuninck-Quick Step in the five last editions of La Vuelta.

 Get exclusive information about La Vuelta